Chase Claypool Player Prop Bets for NFL Week 11 | Pittsburgh vs. Los Angeles 11/21/2021

 Matchup vs. Los Angeles

-- The 219.2 yards per game the Chargers are conceding through the air makes them the NFL's third-ranked pass defense.
+- The 219.2 passing yards the Chargers allow per game makes them the NFL's third-ranked pass defense this season.

-- The Chargers have allowed 12 touchdowns through the air (1.3 per game).
-They are third in the league in that category.
+- With 12 passing TDs allowed this season, the Chargers defense is ranked third in the league.

 Recent Performances

-- Claypool did not record a catch in last week's game against the Lions.
+- Claypool did not have a catch in last week's game against the Lions.

-- Claypool's seven catches (on 10 targets) have netted him 75 yards (25.0 ypg) over his last three games.
+- Over his last three games, Claypool has 75 receiving yards on seven receptions (10 targets), averaging 25.0 yards per game.

 Claypool's Pittsburgh Teammates